MartinaKostic/HCI-StyleMeApp/README.md

 1. Clone the repository to your local machine: git clone https://github.com/MartinaKostic/HCI-seminar-M-I
-2. Navigate to the project directory cd HCI-seminar-M-I
+2. Navigate to the project directory: cd HCI-seminar-M-I
 3. Install the project dependencies: npm install